 Unravelling the true meaning of ethics, desperation and uncertainty, These Unnatural Men is a haunting story that gives the reader a glimpse of a very possible, very divisive future.

 I just want to take this opportunity to thank everyone for their support so far and all the incredible feedback I’ve received about the novel.
 It’s been many years in the making and I still can’t believe the end is in sight…well, sort of.
-I hope to get the novel ready for Kindle by the end of 2017, so follow me on Facebook and Twitter for all updates.
+I hope to get the novel ready for Kindle by the beginning of 2018, so follow me on Facebook and Twitter for all updates.

 In this extract Nieve meets her new patient, David.
 This is the first time she has ever had a voluntary patient.